avinash0arun/hello-world/README.md

 Hi Humans!

 Avinash here.
 I like Git hub.
-Rachel invited so many people! we are going ot play trivia.
+Rachel invited so many people! we are going to play trivia.